 Another advantage of a stateless client-server architecture is that response messages become more generic and so more of those messages can be shared among multiple clients, so increasing the potential for server-side caching of responses.
 Specialist intermediary servers can be introduced to handle response caching, keeping this cross-cutting concern separate from the business logic on the end server.

 Furthermore, the REST style encourages servers to indicate to clients whether resources can be locally cached, too.
-Clients are encouraged to store and reuse cache-able responses wherever practical, and discouraged from using stale and invalid data.
+Clients are encouraged to store and reuse cache-able responses wherever practical, and they are discouraged from using stale and invalid data.
 Client-side caching of the server’s resources reduces the overall volume of client-server traffic, further improving the scalability of the server and the performance of the client.

 4. Uniform interface